 Jenny McDowell

-McDowell, who assumed control of the program in the spring of 1996, has guided Emory to 16 consecutive appearances in the NCAA Division III Tournament, advancing to the "Sweet 16" round 13 times.
-In addition, she has directed the team to three berths in the NCAA Final Four, the first coming in 2003 when the Eagles posted a fourth-place finish in the tournament, the second in 2008 when the squad took home the national title and most recently in 2010 when it advanced to the national championship match.
+McDowell, who assumed control of the program in the spring of 1996, has guided Emory to 23 consecutive appearances in the NCAA Division III Tournament, advancing to the "Sweet 16" round 18 times.
+In addition, she has directed the team to five berths in the NCAA Final Four, the first coming in 2003 when the Eagles posted a fourth-place finish in the tournament, the second in 2008 when the squad took home the national title, the third in 2010 when it advanced to the national championship match, in 2013 when the Eagles advanced to the national semis and, most recently, in 2014 with Emory getting into the national championship tilt.

 She rang up her 400th career win on Nov.
 7, 2008, when the Eagles topped Brandeis at the UAA Championships.
 The Eagles concluded the 2008 campaign ranked No. 1 among D-III programs.

-Heading into the 2012 season, her 80.4 winning percentage ranks fourth all-time among Division III coaches.
-Among Division I, II and III coaches, she ranks as the 21st all-time winningest coach in NCAA annals (min.
+Heading into the 2017 season, her .817 winning percentage ranked sixth all-time among Division III coaches.
+Among Division I, II and III coaches, she ranked among the top-20 all-time winningest coach in NCAA annals (min.
 10 years as a NCAA head coach).

 Every year since 1997, Emory has ranked among the top 20 teams in the nation in every weekly poll conducted by the AVCA.
 In 2009, Emory ended the regular season in a deadlock for the No. 2 spot in the national poll while holding down the No. 5 position in the organization's final ranking.

 Before McDowell's arrival the volleyball team had 30 wins or more in only one season.
-In her 16 years, the team has bested 30 wins 13 times including nine of the past 10 seasons.
+In her 21 years, the team has bested 30 wins 18 times including 14 of the past 15 seasons.
 The 2009 team fashioned an overall ledger of 34-6 with the victory total then the second highest in program history.

 McDowell's players have flourished under her tutelage.
-She has mentored 18 different players to a total of 32 All-America berths while coaching five players to UAA Player of the Year accolades, the most recent being Amelia McCall in 2010, and five to UAA Rookie of the Year acclaim.
-In addition, she has seen her players rack up a total of 95 All-UAA honors.
-In addition, she has seen two of her players, Amelia McCall in 2010 and Courtney Rose in 2005, earn Division III National Player of the Year honors.
+She has mentored 27 different players to a total of 45 All-America berths while coaching seven players to UAA Player of the Year accolades, the most recent being Jessica Holler in 2016, and eight to UAA Rookie of the Year acclaim.
+In addition, she has seen her players rack up a total of 120 All-UAA honors.
+Two of McDowell's players, Amelia McCall in 2010 and Courtney Rose in 2005, earned Division III National Player of the Year honors.

 In 2009, the Eagles nailed down the school's third league title, defeating Washington University, 3-0.